G3-Criteria and Applications: Movable and generating subvarieties

-The following generating properties were introduced by Hironaka-Matsumura~\cite{hir-mat}: \begin{itemize} \item $\YY$ is G2 in $\XX$, if $\kk(\XX)\hra \kk(\hat \XX_\YY)$ is a finite field extension; \item $\YY$ is G3 in $\XX$, if $\kk(\XX)\hra \kk(\hat \XX_\YY)$ is an isomorphism. \end{itemize} For a detailed treatment of these topics, the reader may consult the reference B\u{a}descu~\cite{bad}.
+In the article, $\XX$ stands for a complex, smooth projective variety.
+For a connected subvariety $\YY$ defined by the ideal $\eI_\YY\subset\eO_\XX$, let $\hat \XX_\YY$ be the formal completion of $\XX$ along $\YY$; it's structure sheaf is $\uset{m}{\varprojlim}\,\eO_\XX/\eI_\YY^{m}$.
+The rational formal functions $\kk(\hat \XX_\YY)$ on $\XX$ along $\YY$ form a field.
+Hironaka-Matsumura~\cite{hir-mat} introduced the following generating properties: \begin{itemize}[leftmargin=3ex] \item $\YY$ is G2 in $\XX$, if $\kk(\XX)\hra \kk(\hat \XX_\YY)$ is a finite field extension; \item $\YY$ is G3 in $\XX$, if $\kk(\XX)\hra \kk(\hat \XX_\YY)$ is an isomorphism. \end{itemize} For a detailed treatment of these topics, the reader may consult the reference B\u{a}descu~\cite{bad}.
 The following well-known result due to Speiser relates the G2- and G3-properties.